rust-lang/rust/src/doc/reference.md

 warnings are generated, or otherwise "you used a private item of another module and weren't allowed to."

-By default, everything in rust is *private*, with one exception.
+By default, everything in Rust is *private*, with one exception.
 Enum variants in a `pub` enum are also public by default.
 You are allowed to alter this default visibility with the `priv` keyword.
 When an item is declared as `pub`, it can be thought of as being accessible to the outside world.
 For example: